 There are no academic, athletic or talent-based institutional scholarships at Columbia as all of our institutional financial aid is need-based.
-Our students are often the recipients of merit-based scholarships from outside organizations (state grants/scholarships, local/national merit-based awards, etc.); however, no merit-based aid is offered directly from Columbia University.
+Our students are often the recipients of merit-based scholarships from outside organizations (state grants/scholarships, local/national merit-based awards, etc.); however, no merit-based aid is offered directly through Columbia University.

 Common Outside Scholarship Search Engines

 International / Non-Domestic Students

 In addition, most high schools have information regarding local scholarship opportunities and many employers have scholarship programs for the children of employees.

 Following are some additional links for Outside Scholarship agencies that can be researched for more scholarship opportunities.
 Columbia University is not involved in the awarding of any of these Outside Scholarships; these links are informational only and do not constitute any endorsement or involvement by Columbia University:

 - The Theodore Gordon Flyfishers, Inc. Founders Fund Scholarship

 - Talbots Scholarship Foundation and the Nancy Talbot Scholarship Award